This assignment must be typed.

 Each of these questions correspond to some component of Aristotle's Elements

 1) Briefly describe the "antecedent action" (everything that has happened before the play begins) and how is it revealed.
+Part of this is related in the description of the opening scene.
+Some of these ideas are also presented in the readings by Ovid that you did.

 2) What was the "point of attack"?
 The point in the play in which things change.